ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 :   The ID of the DNS zone.

 -i, --instance INSTANCE
 :   Instance name or ID.
-If not set, the context instance specified by `ibmcloud dns instance-target` is used.
+If not set, the context instance that is specified by `ibmcloud dns instance-target` is used.

 --output FORMAT
-:   Specify output format.
+:   Specify the output format.
 Currently, `json` is the only supported format.

 ### `ibmcloud dns zone-update`
 {: #update-zone}